FMVA Salary and Compensation

 Financial modeling is a highly demanded skill-set that requires years of experience to master.
 One of the best ways to stand out from the crowd is to earn a legitimate professional accreditation, such as CFI’s Financial Modeling & Valuation Analyst (FMVA) designation.
 The average FMVA salary was $121,000 in 2018, based on a survey of CFI students.

 As shown above, the compensation buckets for FMVA certification holders ranges as follows:

 With more than 100,000 students enrolling in Corporate Finance Institute courses annually, the FMVA certification is becoming an increasingly popular way of rising up the ranks as a financial analyst.

 Financial Modeling Salaries

 In addition to their base salaries, financial analysts typically earn cash bonuses and equity-based compensation.
-These bonuses and equity awards can often make up a very meaningful part of their compensation, and in some cases represents over 100% of the base salary.
+These bonuses and equity awards can often make up a very meaningful part of their compensation and in some cases equal over 100% of the base salary.

 To learn more, check CFI’s Library of Compensation Guides.

 Thank you for reading CFI’s FMVA Salary and Compensation Guide.
 If you are looking for additional resources to help you advance your career, check out the following: